WHY THE GREEN NEW DEAL MUST BE FEMINIST!

 Event Date: Thursday 11th March 2021

-Join us at this event hosted by Wen to celebrate International Women’s Day.
-In the first of a programme of events and workshops, leading up to COP26 Glasgow Climate Talks, we will hear from the authors of the UK Feminist Green New Deal policy paper.
-This event will be interactive with time for Q&As – we want to hear from you!
-Register here.
+An online event, hosted by Wen in celebration of International Women’s Day.
+In the first of a programme of events and workshops, leading up to COP26 Glasgow Climate Talks, we heard from the authors of the UK Feminist Green New Deal policy paper.

 The set of ideas broadly known as a ‘Green New Deal’ has a lot to say about the changes needed to tackle global inequality and climate catastrophe but, it hasn’t always considered how gender, or other forms of discrimination like race or class, interact with the climate emergency in the UK.
 Wen and The Women’s Budget Group have published a policy paper which outlines the key elements of what a Feminist Green New Deal would look like in the UK, bringing a gender analysis to the Green New Deal and transitioning to a green economy.